 There is also a “take a number” sign so students have to practice waiting their turn to check out.
-It’s a simple way to sneak even more socail skills into their play because let’s be real, pretend play is packed with social skills activities!
-Students have to share, take turns, wait, solve problems, role play, and interact with their peers.
+It’s a simple way to sneak even more Social skills into their play because let’s be real, pretend play is packed with social skills activities!
+Students are sharing, taking turns, waiting, solving problems, role playing, and interacting with their peers the entire time.

-Check out these two writing mail using the word cards for support!
+Check out these two little learners writing out letters using the word cards for support!
 Now that is a meaningful reason to write and draw.

 The last thing a customer has to do is check out.
 I’m always looking for meaningful reasons for students to write his or her name so I added a “sign here” space on the Post Office order form.

 If you love dramatic play like me and know how powerful learning through play is, grab the Dramatic Play Bundle!
-It’s packed with 22 different dramatic play themes you can do in your classroom.
-Each theme includes labels, parent note, signs, orders or reports, printable props, teacher direction pages, classroom photographs of the theme in action in my classroom, and more!
+It’s packed with 22 different Dramatic play themes you can do in your classroom.
+Each theme includes labels, a parent note, signs, orders or reports, printable props, teacher direction pages, classroom photographs of the theme in action in my classroom and more!